Youth Football Pass Blocking Schemes by Coach Ross

 The OL will literally jump with both feet into the defender to his playside gap.
 While he jumps, he will deliver a major punch with both of his hands to the lower abdomen of the DL.
 He will be bringing all of his force and power into his “Jump-Punch.”
 As long as he hits the DL low, the DL will be forced to bring his hands down to defend himself.
 This will clear the QBs vision for throwing the ball.

 The OL will slide with their playside foot to the their playside gap staying low the entire time.
 It is important that the OL keeps their shoulders square to the LOS.

 The OL will slide his backside foot to the playside gap.
 The OL will now have taken over the vacated gap left by the playside OL or adjacent backside OL.
 Keeping his shoulders square, he will deliver a low punch to any DL or blitzing LB in their gap.
 It is important to emphasize to the OL that they must keep moving his feet after contact.

 This has been the most effective quick game pass blocking protection that I have been using.
 If we have two backs in the backfield, we can now get one of them involved in the passing game.

 Pass blocking protections do not have to be too complicated.
 Always remember – Easy to teach, simple to learn.
-It’s the best way to go in youth football!
+It’s the best way to go for youth football pass blocking schemes.